 Specs at a Glance

-• Materials: 10D high tenacity nylon blended sil/pu coating, HH to 1200mm.
+- Materials: 10D high tenacity nylon blended sil/pu coating, HH to 1800mm.

 Spending time in the backcountry in northeastern Minnesota teaches a person to expect the weather to break bad.
-Over the years, I have concluded that even if I am sleeping in a tent, it is always a good idea to bring a tarp along into the woods.
-There is nothing worse than spending the afternoon shut in your tent due to inclement weather.
-A good tarp not only provides a sleeping shelter but can serve as the center of camp life, even if it’s raining.
+Over the years, I have concluded that even if I am sleeping in a tent, bringing a tarp along into the woods is always a good idea.
+Nothing is worse than spending the afternoon shut in your tent due to inclement weather.
+A good tarp provides a sleeping shelter and can serve as the center of camp life, even if it’s raining.

 A tarp designed for use as a shelter with a catenary cut (shaped edges) is not typically the choice one would make for a camp tarp.
 Flat tarps are more flexible for this use, but they tend to weigh a lot, they’re more complicated to set up and require more “knot” know-how.
 I like to use the Twinn Tarp for this purpose instead because it’s easier to pitch, packs up small and light, and is oversized which lends itself to additional pitch configurations.

 As a sleeping shelter, the Twinn Tarp is impressive.
 I have used it in heavy rain and strong winds and have stayed completely dry.
-The fabric is rated to resist 1,200mm of hydrostatic head pressure, which in my experience makes it waterproof enough to keep me dry all night in the pouring rain.
-The width and length of the tarp provide plenty of overhead coverage and protection from rain splatter, so I can stay dry and keep all my gear dry too.
+The fabric is rated to resist 1,800mm of hydrostatic head pressure, which, in my experience, makes it waterproof enough to keep me dry all night in the pouring rain.
+The width and length of the tarp provide plenty of overhead coverage and protection from rain splatter, so I can stay dry and keep all my gear dry, too.

 Recommendation

-The Gossamer Gear Twinn Tarp is an excellent product from a company that pays attention to the details.
-Weighing just 9.5 oz fully packed for the trail, the Twinn Tarp comes ready to use right out of the box.
+The Gossamer Gear Twinn Tarp is an excellent product from a company that focuses on the details.
+Weighing just 9.7 oz fully packed for the trail, the Twinn Tarp comes ready to use right out of the box.
 Sized to sleep two adults, the tarp is big enough to function as a camp shelter during inclement weather while providing a highly wind-resistant and waterproof sleeping shelter at night.
-The tarp is reasonably priced, well made, and flexible enough to earn a place in my backpacking kit even when I am sleeping in a tent.
+The tarp is reasonably priced, well made, and flexible enough to earn a place in my backpack, even when I am sleeping in a tent.

 Disclosure: The author owns this product.